UkoeHB/bevy_simplenet/README.md

 Note that when the token has expired, `bevy_simplenet` clients will fail all automatic reconnect attempts (e.g. after a network error).
 You should adjust `ClientConfig::max_reconnect_attempts` and `ClientConfig::reconnect_interval` so the client will shut down once the token has expired.
 Then when the client emits `ClientEvent::Report(ClientReport::IsDead(_))` you can request a new auth token and set up a new client.

-It is recommended to set a relatively low auth token expiry if you are concerned about DoS from clients clogging up the server's capacity, or if you have a force-disconnect/blacklist mechanism on the server.
+It is recommended to set a relatively low auth token expiry if you are concerned about DoS from clients clogging up the server's capacity, or if you have a force-disconnect/blacklist mechanism in your backend (which presumably communicates with the auth-token-producing endpoint).

 ## TODOs